 On Wednesday the state Board of Canvassers unanimously rejected Franken’s (D) request to count those ballots.

 In a conference call with reporters following the decision, Franken recount attorney Marc Elias said the campaign was “disappointed” in the decision.
-But he added: “We are not going to appeal.”
+But he added: “We are not going to appeal.”take our poll - story continues below

 Elias noted the board “has indicated they will consider this further next week” at another meeting and said the campaign “will no doubt have more to say” at that point.